ronaldkaptein/Alcyone/readme.md

 Some examples files are already present in `/content/`

 By default, the newest post is shown on the home page.
-This can be changed in `index.php`.
+This can be changed in `index.php` if wanted.

 ## Styling

-The style of the website can be changed using css.
+The style of the website can be changed by editing style.css.

 ## Advanced